 - a) Height Restrictions.
-A rooftop SES shall be subject to the following regulations: - 1) No solar energy system shall be mounted or affixed to any freestanding wall or fence. - 2) A rooftop solar energy system shall not extend beyond the edge of a roof - 3) Solar panels installed on a building with a sloped roof shall not project vertically more than four (4) feet above the roof surface, ridge line, or highest point of the roof. - 4) Solar panels installed on a building with a flat roof shall not extend more than ten (10) feet above the highest point of the roofline. - b) Lighting.
-Integrated and Rooftop SESs shall not be illuminated.
+A rooftop SES shall conform to the height restrictions provided in Article 15-1(c)4 be subject to the following regulations - 1.
+No solar energy system shall be mounted or affixed to any freestanding wall or fence - 2.
+A rooftop solar energy system shall not extend beyond the edge of a roof - 3.
+Solar panels installed on a building with a sloped roof shall not project vertically more than four (4) feet above the roof surface, ridge line, or highest point of the roof. - 4.
+Solar panels installed on a building with a flat roof shall not extend more than ten (10) feet above the highest point of the roofline. - b) Lighting.
+Integrated and Rooftop SESs shall not be illuminated and shall be designed and installed to prevent off-site glare.